Georgia O'Keeffe: New Mexico (1930s–1986)

-New Mexico and New York

-O'Keeffe then spent part of nearly every year working in New Mexico.
-She collected rocks and bones from the desert floor and made them and the distinctive architectural and landscape forms of the area subjects in her work.
+In New Mexico, she collected rocks and bones from the desert floor and made them and the distinctive architectural and landscape forms of the area subjects in her work.
 Known as a loner, O'Keeffe often explored the land she loved in her Ford Model A, which she purchased and learned to drive in 1929.
-She often talked about her fondness for Ghost Ranch and Northern New Mexico, as in 1943, when she explained, "Such a beautiful, untouched lonely feeling place, such a fine part of what I call the 'Faraway'.
+She often talked about her fondness for Ghost Ranch and northern New Mexico, as in 1943, when she explained, "Such a beautiful, untouched lonely feeling place, such a fine part of what I call the 'Faraway'.
 It is a place I have painted before ... even now I must do it again."

-O'Keeffe did not work from late 1932 until about the mid-1930s as she endured various nervous breakdowns and was admitted to a psychiatric hospital.
-These nervous breakdowns were the result of O'Keeffe learning of her husband's affair.
+O'Keeffe did not work from late 1932 until about the mid-1930s due to nervous breakdowns.
 She was a popular artist, receiving commissions while her works were being exhibited in New York and other places.

-In 1936, she completed what would become one of her best-known paintings, Summer Days.
-It depicts a desert scene with a deer skull with vibrant wildflowers.
-Resembling Ram's Head with Hollyhock, it depicted the skull floating above the horizon.
+Skull and desert motifs

+In 1933 and 1934, O'Keeffe recuperated in Bermuda and returned to New Mexico.
+In August 1934, she moved to Ghost Ranch, north of Abiquiú.
+In 1940, she moved into a house on the ranch property.
+The varicolored cliffs surrounding the ranch inspired some of her most famous landscapes.
+Between 1934 and 1936, she completed a series of landscape paintings inspired by the New Mexico desert, often with prominent depictions of animal skulls, including Ram's Head, White Hollyhock-Hills (1935) and Deer's Head with Pedernal (1936).
+In 1936 she completed what would become one of her best-known paintings, Summer Days.
+Like Ram's Head with Hollyhock, it depicts desert scenery with a skull and vibrant wildflowers.

+Hawaii series

 In 1938, the advertising agency N. W. Ayer & Son approached O'Keeffe about creating two paintings for the Hawaiian Pineapple Company (now Dole Food Company) to use in advertising.
-Other artists who produced paintings of Hawaii for the Hawaiian Pineapple Company's advertising include Lloyd Sexton, Jr., Millard Sheets, Yasuo Kuniyoshi, Isamu Noguchi, and Miguel Covarrubias.
+Other artists who produced paintings of Hawaii for the Hawaiian Pineapple Company's advertising include Lloyd Sexton Jr., Millard Sheets, Yasuo Kuniyoshi, Isamu Noguchi, and Miguel Covarrubias.
 The offer came at a critical time in O'Keeffe's life: she was 51, and her career seemed to be stalling (critics were calling her focus on New Mexico limited, and branding her desert images "a kind of mass production").

-She arrived in Honolulu February 8, 1939, aboard the SS Lurline and spent nine weeks in Oahu, Maui, Kauai, and the island of Hawaii.
+She arrived in Honolulu on February 8, 1939, aboard the SS Lurline and spent nine weeks in Oahu, Maui, Kauai, and the island of Hawaii.
 By far the most productive and vivid period was on Maui, where she was given complete freedom to explore and paint.
 She painted flowers, landscapes, and traditional Hawaiian fishhooks.
-Back in New York, O'Keeffe completed a series of 20 sensual, verdant paintings.
-However, she did not paint the requested pineapple until the Hawaiian Pineapple Company sent a plant to her New York studio.
+O'Keeffe completed a series of 20 sensual, verdant paintings based on her trip to Hawaii; however, she did not paint the requested pineapple until the Hawaiian Pineapple Company sent a plant to her New York studio.